Samukat/Data3001G2/README.md

 ### 4.1.
 Planning & Research

 - Conducted literature review on driver behavior, braking/throttle strategies, and racing simulations
-- Identified limitations in existing studies
+- Identified limitations in existing studies such as the paper by Struthers called Formula One Telemetry Analysis<sup>(2)</sup> where research focused more on use of microprocessors in the Formula 1 simulator for data analysis and data structure construction for real time data graphs rather than analysis and modelling for improved lap performance.

 ### 4.2 Other notes